Self-dual Gravitational Instantons in Conformal Gravity: Conserved Charges and Thermodynamics: Introduction

 \section{Introduction}

 Conformal gravity is a very interesting theory which has been considered in many different contexts.
 In four dimensions, the theory is defined by the action whose Lagrangian is the squared Weyl tensor---see Eq.~\eqref{ICG} below---, while in other dimensions polynomial actions with conformal symmetry acquire more involved forms.
-In eight dimensions, for example, a particular model of conformal gravity can be achieved by simply squaring the four-dimensional Lagrangian, but other 8-dimensional conformal Lagrangians involving specific contractions of four Riemann tensors are possible.
-In six dimensions, there exist three independent conformal invariant Lagrangians, and in three dimensions, which is another case of interest, a conformal model is possible in terms of the Chern-Simons action for the affine connection.
+In eight dimensions, for example, a particular model of conformal gravity can be achieved by simply squaring the four-dimensional Lagrangian, but other 8-dimensional conformal Lagrangians involving specific contractions of four Riemann tensors are possible.\footnote{For a complete classification of conformal invariants in 8 dimensions, see \cite{Boulanger:2004zf}.} In six dimensions, there exist three independent conformal invariant Lagrangians, and in three dimensions, which is another case of interest, a conformal model is possible in terms of the Chern-Simons action for the affine connection.